DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 ## 3. Get a Teacher Training Adviser

-An experienced teaching professional can help if you're ready to get into teaching or if you're returning to teaching and qualified to teach maths, physics or languages.
+An experienced teaching professional can help you if:

+* you’re ready to get into teaching
+* you already have qualified teacher status (QTS) and are returning to teach maths, physics, chemistry, computing or languages

 [Get an adviser](/tta-service).